by Merritt Clifton

 The case was meanwhile described in lesser detail by U.S. News & World Report, The Chronicle of Philanthropy, CHAIN Newsletter (a California-based magazine for humane officers), an Associated Press article syndicated on October 1, most major Alaskan media, and other publications ranging from daily newspapers to dogsledding periodicals.
 Many accounts reached Washington D.C. in time to have been seen by members of the audience at an October 2 address Hoyt delivered to a World Bank gathering.
 Hoyt’s address was titled, reminiscent of his former career as a Baptist and Presbyterian minister, “Ethics and Spiritual Values and the Promotion of Environmentally Sustainable Development.”

-Throughout late September and early October, Animal People received calls from new sources offering stories of Wills allegedly using donated funds to entertain himself (and Hoyt in some versions) at a Michigan bar called The Booby Hatch; to buy Franklin Mint gold and silver ornaments; and to engage in other pursuits unrelated to helping animals.
+Throughout late September and early October, I received calls from new sources offering stories of Wills allegedly using donated funds to entertain himself (and Hoyt in some versions) at a Michigan bar called The Booby Hatch; to buy Franklin Mint gold and silver ornaments; and to engage in other pursuits unrelated to helping animals.

 Longtime Wills foe Barbara Schwartz, a New Hampshire horse and collie fancier/breeder, added spice with an account of attending Central High School in Detroit in the mid-1950s with Audrey Rose, the former MHS board president who hired Wills and later resigned after finding out he had faked his resume; her husband Irving Rose; Sonny Bloch, an HSUS board member from January 1991 until early 1995, who is now in federal prison awaiting trial for allegedly helping to defraud 280 investors out of $21 million, and is reportedly also under investigation for statutory rape; and Ivan Boesky, another financeer with a checkered past.
 Bloch and Boesky, Schwartz said, got their start in finance by running poker games.
 She suggested that Wills might have met Bloch in Detroit and introduced him to Irwin and Hoyt, who have reputedly done much decision-making over the years at a weekly poker game with other HSUS executives.